PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - We want to learn `c` to `t`
   - We get e<sub>c</sub> by `E`. o<sub>c</sub>
   - We then use a softmax layer to get `P(t|c)` which is y&#770;
-  - Also we will use the cross-entropy loss function.
+  - Also we will use the categorical cross-entropy loss function.
   - This model is called skip-grams model.
 - The last model has a problem with the softmax layer:
   ![](Images/39.png)